 Innovation and Sustainability in Infrastructure

-At the June 2012 Annual General Meeting of ACEC (Canada) JOHN BOYD discussed the current state of infrastructure in Canada and the way forward if we are to meet Canada’s demand for infrastructure.
+At the June 2012 Annual General Meeting of ACEC (Canada) former partner JOHN BOYD discussed the current state of infrastructure in Canada and the way forward if we are to meet Canada’s demand for infrastructure.
 Discussion examined important questions such as: What strategic advice can engineers provide to government?
 What have we learned from past investment programs?
 What should future programs look like if they are to offer the best long-term return on investment?
 What are the opportunities for innovation and sustainability?
 How do we ensure a prosperous future for Canadians?

 Building Lasting Client Relationships